MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/03-2-Quotes.md

 ## Lab 3 – Build quotes

 ### Scenario
 As a sales analyst for the Dynamics 365 Sales implementation at Contoso Coffee, you want to ensure that salespeople will be able to leverage the product catalog enhancements throughout the entire sales lifecycle.
-To ensure the functionality is working correctly, you will test the process of building a quote from a new opportunity.
+To ensure the functionality is working correctly, you'll test the process of building a quote from a new opportunity.

-Upon successful completion of this lab, you will be able to:
+Upon successful completion of this lab, you'll be able to:
 - Create opportunities and add opportunity line items
 - Generate a quote from an opportunity